OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

 ### Step 6: Check Slack!

-If your message publishes sucessfuly with the required data, **Maker Bot** on Slack will post to your team channel! 🤖🌈 If you don't see anything in S
+If your message publishes sucessfully and contains the required data, **Maker Bot** on Slack will post to your team channel! 🤖🌈 If you don't see anything within a few minutes, try again or get in touch on Slack for help.

 ### Stuck?